Patricia M. Collins: Career

-Collins has been active on many local and state boards and organizations.
+Collins was active on many local and state boards and organizations.
 She was a member of the Caribou School Board from 1967 to 1975, serving as chair of that body in her final year.
 She was director of the Caribou Public Library, advisory board member of the Maine Public Broadcasting Network, member of the Cary Medical Center Auxiliary, member of the University of Maine at Presque Isle committee on graduate studies, member of the Aroostook County Emergency Medical Services Committee, and chair of the Red Cross Caribou Flood Disaster Fund.
 She was the religious education coordinator for the Holy Rosary Catholic Church for eight years.

 She chaired the Maine Committee for Judicial Responsibility and Disability, and Catholic Charities Maine.
 In 1987 she became a member of the University of Maine Board of Trustees, serving as chairman of that board from 1991 to 1994.
 In 1993 she was a member of the board's five-person search committee for a new University of Maine chancellor following the resignation of Robert Woodbury.

 Mayoralty

 Collins joined the Caribou City Council in 1978.
 In January 1981 she was unanimously elected mayor of Caribou, making her the second woman to fill that post.
-Her appointment made her and her husband the first married couple to each serve as mayor of the city; Donald Collins was the second mayor of Caribou in 1968.
+Her appointment made her and her husband the first married couple to each serve as mayor of the city; Donald Collins was the second mayor of Caribou, in 1968.

 In November 1981 she ran for a second term as mayor against a field of five candidates.
 Both she and incumbent deputy mayor Roy W. Doak retained their seats.